Toggle diff (371 lines)

 +@item @code{grub-efi-bootloader}

-+System Partition.
-If root is mounted over NFS, a PXE client will load
++point of the EFI System Partition.
+If root is mounted over NFS, it will load

-+the boot files and Guix System from a
++its files and the Guix System over a

-+@acronym{TFTP, Trivial File Transfer Protocol} server, discovered via
++@acronym{TFTP, Trivial File Transfer Protocol} server as configured over

 +